Yiling-J/tablepilot/README.md

 - **ai**: If you don’t know the options, you can prompt the LLM to generate them.
 - **files**: Used for image columns—values are file paths like `["cat.png", "dog.png"]`.

 The remaining three are **tabular sources** containing multiple columns.
 For example, a `user` table might have Name, Age, and Job.
-You can configure:

-- `linked_column`: What to display in the new table (e.g., Name).
-- `linked_context_columns`: Extra fields (e.g., Age, Job) to pass to the LLM for better content generation.
+You can select which column to use as the display value and which ones to use as context.
+See the next section for details.

 - **linked**: Pulls data from other Tablepilot tables.
 - **csv**: Uses local CSV files or remote Kaggle datasets.